Ex0brain/trelis24.github.io/_posts/2019-27-02-Basic-Buffer-Overflow.md

 So. all characters from 0x01 to 0xFF, except for 0x00, 0x0A and 0x0D, are correctly represented.

 6. Find the return address

+Your exploit payload ends up on the stack because you're overflowing a buffer on the stack, and this is how you gain control of the return address as well.
+ESP points directly to the start of your payload (after execution of the ret in the function you're attacking) because you put the payload right after the 4 bytes that overwrite the return address on the stack. ret pops 4 (or 8) bytes into EIP, leaving ESP pointing to the payload that directly follows.

+But you don't know what value ESP will have at that point, because of stack ASLR and because a different depth of call stack leading up to this point could change the address.
+So you can't hard-code a correct return address.

+However, if there are bytes that decode as jmp esp or call esp anywhere at a fixed (non-ASLRed) address in the process's memory, you can hard-code that address as the return address in your exploit.
+Execution will go there, then to your payload.

+This is often the case: Some DLLs don't have ASLR enabled for their code, and the main executable's code may not be ASLRed either.

 Calculate op code of jmp esp using nasm_shell.rb:
 ```
 nasm_shell.rb jmp esp